bincrafters/bincrafters-conventions/README.md

 ## A Script to update Conan projects following Conan conventions

-This project contains the script to add new compiler versions in Travis file and update Conan conventions
+This project contains scripts to add new compiler versions in Travis and AppVeyor files, update Conan conventions in general and performing some linting.

 #### Motivation